tmfg/mmtis-national-access-point/docs/transit-changes/README.md

 ### Holiday dates

-A static list of holiday dates is defined statically in `transit-changes/static-holidays`.
+A static list of holiday dates is defined in `transit-changes/static-holidays`.
-Operation to import a list of holiday date definitions may be triggered via the admin user on the admin UI.
-Results are stored into database `detection-holidays`.
+Operation to import an additional list of holiday date definitions may be triggered via the admin user on the admin UI.
-Transit change detection will prefer the list retrieved from db and if list is not available, fall back to the static list.
+Results are stored into database `detection-holidays`. `detection-holidays` is prioritized, if empty then logic falls back to the static list.

 ## Notes for developers